codelittinc/node-base-project/README.md

 * clone this project and access the folder where you cloned it
 * `make config` creates an `env` file with the example config
+* `npm i -g typescript` to install on your local environment typescript
 * `make start.all` starts the docker environment
 * visit `http://localhost:9090`